pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

 It only works if the path provided is returning an object.\
 If the path used is not defined, the `Som` instance will assign an empty object on that path and return a `Som` instance.\
 The returns object is **not** deepcopied.
 Hence modification of that `Som` instance will impact the main `Som` instance.

+It takes 1 parameter:
+ * path : REQUIRED : The path where you want the object for the new SOM to be used.
+ Note that it will not create a sub SOM if the path does not return an object but string or integer.
+ If the path does not return anything, it will create an object at that location.

 Example: